aclinnovator/aclinnovator.github.io/_notebooks/2017-6-22-Asymptotic-Convergence-of-Gradient-Descent-for-Linear-Regression-Least-Squares-Optimization.md

 ## Bounds on Learning Rate $\alpha$ for which Learning Converges

-Suppose we have already derived the learning rules for a D dimensional regression from the normality assumption. $y = \mathbf{w} \mathbf{x}^T$
+Suppose we have already derived the learning rules for a D dimensional regression from the normality assumption.
 Also, we have removed all constants of proportionality in the learning equations for the sake of simplicity, which doesn't change the asymptotic behavior of learning.

 Let $\alpha$ be a learning rate, $\mathbf{x}$ be a $T$ by $D$ matrix, $\mathbf{y}$ a T by 1 matrix, and $\mathbf{w}$ a D dimensional row vector.